 YouTube Partner Program

-But before you even start to make money on YouTube, you’ll need to join the YouTube Partner Program (YPP).
+To get a share of YouTube ad revenue and start making money on YouTube, you'll need to join the YouTube Partner Program (YPP).

 As a member of the YouTube Partner Program, you can place ads on your videos and monetize your content.
 To be eligible, your channel must meet these requirements: